rust-lang/blog.rust-lang.org/_posts/2017-03-02-lang-ergonomics.md

 to gloss over the unimportant detail that the callee happened to only need a borrow.
 And again, if you just forgot to borrow, and try to use `path` afterward, the compiler will catch it, just as it does today.
-This is an example of a not terribly powerful bit of inference that we'd allow to occur virtually everywhere (power/precision tradeoff).
+This is an example of a not terribly powerful bit of inference (it's only introducing a shared borrow for an object about to be dropped) that we'd allow to occur virtually everywhere.

 **Borrowing in match patterns**.
 One stumbling block when leaning Rust is the interaction between pattern matching and borrowing.
 In particular, when you're